 The Academic Programming section is responsible for organizing courses and programs for students while facilitating student exchange between institutions.
 The Academic program has been active since 2007, where the first students participated in one of the network’s courses.

-The Network has recently published a book on Indigenous Youth, Climate Change and Food Culture.
+The Network has published a book on Indigenous Youth, Climate Change and Food Culture.
 This book explores the extraordinary abundance and diversity of the food culture of the indigenous people living in the High North and presents an overview of the culinary world of these people in a single volume.
 The book can be read and downloaded here.